symfony/symfony-docs/book/doctrine/model.rst

         }
     }

-It is obvious that the above class is very simple and testable, yet its mostly complete and will fulfill all the needs of a simple blogging engine.
+It is obvious that the above class is very simple and testable, yet it's mostly complete and will fulfill all the needs of a simple blogging engine.

-This is it, now you know what a Model in Symfony2 is - it is any class that you want to save into some sort of data storage mechanism and retrieve later.
+That's it!
+You now you know what a Model in Symfony2 is: it is any class that you want to save into some sort of data storage mechanism and retrieve later.
 The rest of the chapter is dedicated to explaining how to interact with the database.